-A few days ago, I received an email from an American woman named Jennifer.
-She is considering moving to Taiwan in the next few years and had plenty of interesting questions.
-As we discussed the pros and cons of becoming a Taiwan expat, her questions made me realize that there may be others who have the same “Why Taiwan?” questions.
+Recently I received an email from an American woman named Jennifer who is considering moving to Taiwan in the next few years.
+She’s also considering teaching English in Columbia and she had plenty of interesting questions regarding which path to choose.
+As we discussed the pros and cons of becoming a Taiwan expat, her questions made me realize that there may be others who have the same “Why Taiwan?” questions

-The first good reason I found – jobs teaching English to adults.
+The first good reason I found – there are plenty of jobs teaching English to adults.
 After my experience teaching kids in Vietnam, the idea of teaching adults sounded appealing.
 I applied for an “adults” job, had a Skype interview and was hired immediately.
 In the interview, my new boss explained: “we like to hire mature people with life experience.”
 Mature?
 Ummm…not really, but I’ve definitely got the life experience!
-And after the age discrimination I faced in Korea, her perspective was a welcome change!

 1.)
 Great Medical Care